 Amongst being a photographer, Craig is an accomplished author, publishing a bestselling book in 2016 titled ‘Men and Their Sheds’.
 Craig’s book has been featured on several television shows such as Channel 10’s The Project and Channel 9GO!
 Manspace TV.
 His book serves him as a self-reminder of how important it is to look after yourself and your mental and physical wellbeing.
 It is through his photography and this book, that Craig highlights the importance of men’s health and what a shed and photography can do for someone's mental health.

 Craig has a great passion for not only the captured image but the many facets that go into creating an image.
 He is dedicated to creativity, superior quality, exceptional service and an enjoyable experience in capturing a perfect moment or someone's personality, with natural expressions along with being an educator and mentor in the craft of photography.

-Feel free to contact Craig, and he will answer any questions you might have.
+Feel free to contact Craig, using the links below, and he will answer any questions you might have.